lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 ### Mpi4py -  MPI for Python

 Message Passing Interface (MPI) is a standardized and portable message-passing standard, designed to function on a wide variety of parallel computing architectures.
-The Message Passing Interface (MPI) is a library specification that allows HPC to pass information between its various nodes and clusters.
-MPI is designed to provide access to advanced parallel hardware for end-users, library writers and tool developers.
+The MPI is a library specification that allows HPC to pass information hardware for end-users, library writers and tool developers.

 Mpi4py (MPI for Python) provides bindings of the MPI standard for the Python programming language, allowing any Python program to exploit multiple processors.

 Mpi4py is based on MPI-2 C++ bindings.
 It supports almost all MPI calls.
-This implementation is popular on Linux clusters and in the SciPy community.
-Operations are primarily methods of communicator objects.
-It supports communication of pickle-able Python objects. mpi4py provides optimized the communication of NumPy arrays.
+This implementation is
+popular on Linux clusters and in the SciPy community.
+It supports communication of pickle-able Python objects.
+Mpi4py provides optimized the communication of NumPy arrays.

 Mpi4py is included in the SciPy-bundle modules on the ZIH system.